luvit/luvit/README.markdown

 # Luvit (lua + uv + jit)

-LuaNode is an attempt to do something crazy by taking nodeJS's awesome architecture and dependencies and seeing how it fits in the Lua language.
+Luvit is an attempt to do something crazy by taking nodeJS's awesome architecture and dependencies and seeing how it fits in the Lua language.

 This project is still under heavy development, but it's showing promise.
 In initial benchmarking with a hello world server, this is between 2 and 4 times faster than nodeJS.